 Happy Pride Month!

-I hope everyone can be proud of who they are, because you all deserved to be your authentic self, even if the world says no.
+I hope everyone can be proud of who they are, because you all deserve to be your authentic selves, even if the world says no.

-I can’t lie that my heart stopped whenever I saw a transgender individual on the news.
-Under the current administration, and the current political situation, it seems like the US is approaching a trans genocide.
-Juniper Blessing, Eryka Caldwell, Persia Amarra Conway, are just a few of the many beautiful souls lost this year.
-Juniper was in Washington, close to where I used to study; Eryka was Brooklyn, one of the most LGBTQ+ friendly place (that I did intend to live in the future); and Persia was in Texas, the state that I’m currently residing.
+I can’t lie.
+My heart stops whenever I see a transgender individual on the news.
+Under the current administration and the current political situation, it seems like the US is approaching a trans genocide.
+Juniper Blessing, Eryka Caldwell, and Persia Amarra Conway are just a few of the many beautiful souls lost this year.
+Juniper was in Washington, close to where I used to study; Eryka was in Brooklyn, one of the most LGBTQ+-friendly places (and a place where I intended to live in the future); and Persia was in Texas, the state where I’m currently residing.
 No matter where it is, trans people can still be affected by violence.
 Sometimes I wonder if it was correct to transition.

-I’m an international student, and I’m residing under my family member’s roof right now.
-They sounds very accepting of gay people (could be because they don’t want me to feel uncomfortable), but I would hear transphobic rhetoric from them every now and then.
-I remember when it was said to a boy “you know the transgender? you are a man, don’t be like that.”
-Or when I left the building dressed up as girl only to get told “Next time, close your door.
-I don’t want my daughter to go in and think boys can wear makeup and dress too.”
+I’m an international student, and I’m residing under a family member’s roof right now.
+They sound very accepting of gay people (could be because they don’t want me to feel uncomfortable), but I hear transphobic rhetoric from them every now and then.
+I remember when it was said to a boy, “You know the transgender?
+You are a man, don’t be like that.”
+Or when I left the building dressed up as a girl, only to get told, “Next time, close your door.
+I don’t want my daughter to go in and think boys can wear makeup and dress up, too.”

 It hurts, but not a lot?
 I know that I need to respect their rules if I’m still under their care.
-But I shouldn’t feel nothing when it’s a family member whose belief goes against my identity.
-It’s alright though, I will leave as soon as I finish my degree, and I won’t bother them anymore.
+But I shouldn’t feel nothing when it’s a family member whose beliefs go against my identity.
+It’s alright, though; I will leave as soon as I finish my degree, and I won’t bother them anymore.

 Do I get scared that I will get killed or discriminated against?
 Yes.

-Do I get scared that many people I know would be against my newfound self and I would soon need to cut them off?
+Do I get scared that many people I know will be against my newfound self and I will soon need to cut them off?
 Yes.

-But would I continue with my transition?
+But will I continue with my transition?
 Absolutely.

 In the past, I went from a gay boy into a gender-fluid teenager.
-I thought dressing up was fun and I was indifferent with being a boy so I didn’t want to become a trans woman.
+I thought dressing up was fun, and I was indifferent to being a boy, so I didn’t want to become a trans woman.

 I realized I was wrong.

-I have been soon sick of people telling me about my appearance.
-They said I’m fat, I’m ugly, I shouldn’t think about marriage if you want to be a US citizen, etc. And every time I stood up for myself, they said I was making a big deal out of it, and that they just wanted “the best” for me.
-The worst thing about it is, my family was too concerned with family name and value.
-They couldn’t understand why I was crying, blaming it on ” the rebel phase.”
-They called me lazy when I only lied in my bed doing nothing, but asked “what went wrong” when I sat on a swing alone till midnight.
+I have grown so sick of people telling me about my appearance.
+They said I’m fat, I’m ugly, I shouldn’t think about marriage if I want to be a US citizen, etc. And every time I stood up for myself, they said I was making a big deal out of it, and that they just wanted “the best” for me.
+The worst thing about it is, my family was too concerned with the family name and values.
+They couldn’t understand why I was crying, blaming it on “the rebel phase.”
+They called me lazy when I only lay in my bed doing nothing, but asked “what went wrong” when I sat on a swing alone until midnight.

 When I had some money from my scholarship, I burned it all on shopping.
-Horrible financial decision I know, but it was worth it.
-I put on makeup, a cute hime cut wig, a nice corset, flowy skirt, black pantyhose and a good, pointy dancing heels.
-I faced the mirror again and, I smiled.
+A horrible financial decision, I know, but it was worth it.
+I put on makeup, a cute hime-cut wig, a nice corset, a flowy gothic skirt, black pantyhose, and a good, pointy pair of dancing heels.
+I faced the mirror again, and I smiled.

 I smiled.
 I felt pretty, I felt confident, and I felt like me.